alphagov/govuk-design-system/src/community/design-system-day/session-information.md

 Simone di Fresco
 10:00am to 11:30am

-Unlock the power of dedicated Design Systems with our case study on the Italian Ministry of Economy and Finance.
-Discover how user insights and innovative tools are supporting the accounting operations of hundreds of thousands of users in the major Italian Public administrations, fostering a culture of meaningful change.
+Unlock the power of dedicated design systems with our case study on the Italian Ministry of Economy and Finance.
+Discover how user insights and innovative tools are supporting the accounting operations of hundreds of thousands of users in the major Italian public administrations, fostering a culture of meaningful change.

 ### The challenges of scaling up a truly user-centred service
 Laura Smith